Lego Island: Legacy

 In partnering with the Lego Group, Mindscape had gained the rights to produce multiple Lego-branded games.
-Prior to the Lego Island developers' dismissal, they had been conceptualizing and prototyping a follow-up to the game, titled Beneath the Phanta Sea.
+Prior to the Lego Island developers' dismissal, they had been conceptualizing and prototyping a follow-up to the game, titled Beneath the Lego Phanta Sea.
 This follow-up would have explored the "importance of ecology and environmentalism from an educational perspective".
 However, after the release of Lego Island, the Lego Group terminated Mindscape's license for future Lego-based games.
 Silicon Dreams Studio eventually developed two sequels: Lego Island 2: The Brickster's Revenge (2001) and Island Xtreme Stunts (2002).
-During the development of the prior, the studio was aware of the original Lego Island and Beneath the Phanta Sea but decided to build a new concept from scratch.
+During the development of The Brickster's Revenge, the studio was aware of the original Lego Island and Beneath the Lego Phanta Sea but decided to build a new concept from scratch.
 Island Xtreme Stunts became the final entry in the Lego Island series.

 Lego Island has inspired a number of preservationists and other enthusiasts.
-Among other things, fans of the game have created documentaries with archives of old production material, produced podcasts, and developed unofficial patches.
+Among other things, fans of the game have distributed archives of old production material obtained from the developers, produced documentaries and podcasts, and developed unofficial patches to allow the game to run on newer computers.
 A fan-made sequel, Project Island, was initiated as a solo project by Floris Thoonen in the mid-2010s.
 The game was formally announced around Lego Island's twentieth anniversary in 2017.
-As of 2020, around 50 people are working on Project Island with varying degrees of activeness, with all of them contributing during their spare time.
+As of 2020, around 50 people are working on Project Island with varying degrees of activity, with all of them contributing during their spare time.
 The project team irregularly publishes update videos and intends to release a demo entitled Port Pizza, featuring a small island with a limited scope.

+On July 11, 2023, YouTuber Matthew "MattKC" Wong announced that he had started decompiling Lego Island.
+The project was hosted on GitHub, allowing virtual volunteering.
+In December 2024, the project was considered 100% complete with only minor accuracy issues.
+A fork was later created, aiming to alter the code to make porting to other systems easier.
+Following the project's completion, Wong was connected with a Lego Group employee and helped them locate additional Lego Island development material for their archives.
+This led to the rediscovery of the original source code, though the Lego Group does not intend to publicly release it.
+In June 2025, the first decompilation-based port was launched, allowing users to play the game in a web browser.